 On the downside, triathlon suits can be expensive, and you can easily do triathlons without them.
 Furthermore, it is sometimes nice to own clothes that can double as workout clothing, and a tri suit is pretty much a one-purpose garment.
 We know several people who have done numerous – even dozens – of triathlons without ever owning a single tri suit.
-We recommend the Zoot Sports Ultra, at $195, for those who are serious about triathlon.
-For those wanting to spend a little less, the 2XU Comp at $149 is a great suit from a reputable maker.
+For avid triathletes, We recommend the 2XU Fusion at $250, for those who are serious about triathlon.
+For those wanting to spend a little less, the 2XU Comp at $125 is a great suit from a reputable maker.

 If you choose not to use a triathlon suit, you will want to invest in some good triathlon shorts.
 Triathlon shorts look a little like cycling shorts, but are different.
 They are built to be quicker drying, and they have a pad that is usually thinner and lighter.
 This is important as you don’t want to sit on a waterlogged pad when you hop on the bike.
 Triathlon shorts can usually be found from $50 to $100, and besides pricing and color, the main choice you will make it how long you want them to be – most triathletes use shorts with inseams of 8 to 10 inches, give or take.

 When buying triathlon shorts, remember to buy quality and know that they are not intended to be used in a pool.
 Doing so will shorten their lifespan considerably.
-We recommend the TYR Ironman shorts for $65 – 85.
+We recommend the LG Power Laser shorts at around $80.
 They are a great all-purpose short for beginners or advanced racers alike.

 Once you have your shorts selected, you need to figure out what to wear on top.
 This is where the answer might be different for men or women.
 Many racers will choose a triathlon-specific top, often called a singlet, for racing.
 Singlets can be nice because they can be comfortable for activities such as cycling or running, even outside of a tri race.
 Good singlets range in price from $40 to $100, depending on the maker and the quality.